tobycrisford/taskmaster_lame_duck/Readme.md

 Why is it this way round?
 Well, consider the perspective of the 5th player.
 We need eating the duck and not eating the duck to be equally valuable moves for them.
 The fact they now value money as well as points means that eating the duck has become more valuable than it was before.
 In order to bring the value of the two moves in line again, the other 4 players must *increase* the probability that they eat their duck, which makes this move less attractive for the 5th player.
 From the perspective of the other players, for their moves to still be equally valuable, the 5th player's probability of eating their duck must *decrease*.

-Of course, there are plenty of other Nash equilibria as well (31 in total) but this particular one is interesting because it comes from the equilibrium solution that we discussed above.
+Of course, there are plenty of other Nash equilibria as well (31 in total) but this particular one is interesting because it arises as a continuous deformation of the equilibrium solution that we discussed above.
 It is also symmetric among the 4 players with the same values (whereas most of the others are not).

 The value of the game is very slightly negative for the 4 $v = 0$ players (-0.006), implying that they will lose points, on average, to the 5th player.
 And it is also significantly negative (-0.28) for the 5th player, since there is a significant risk that everyone will lose £25 (which outweighs their slight gain in points).